zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

  * **vipAddress**

-    Specifies the service id when you use http.
+    Specifies the service id when you use Http.

      **Important!** Ensure that the value of `vipAddress` is the same as the value of `app`